takipi-field/kubernetes/demos/error-generator/README.md

 ```console
 $ kubectl create -f deployment.yaml
 ```
+When the Pod is running, go to [app.overops.com](https://app.overops.com/) and confirm connectivity.

 ### Manual
 Alternatively, we can mount the volume and set environmental variables directly in the Pod config file.